Salt Lake City is dumping "domestic partners" for "mutual commitment."

 Some legislators argued that the term "domestic partnership," at least in spirit, violated Utah's constitutional Amendment 3, which bans same-sex marriage and substantially similar civil unions.

 Salt Lake City Mayor Ralph Becker said Tuesday he will recommend to the City Council that the name be changed to the mutual commitment registry.

 The City Council likely will consider the recommendation at its April 1 meeting.
 If approved, the registry could be up and running as soon as April 7.

 "This name change does not impact the essence of the registry," Becker said.

-The registry, proposed as an ordinance by Becker and passed Feb.
-5 by the City Council, allows qualifying couples who take part in the voluntary program to receive a certificate from City Hall attesting to their mutual-commitment status.
+The registry, proposed as an ordinance by Becker and approved Feb.
+5 by the City Council, allows qualifying couples who take part in the voluntary program to receive a certificate from City Hall attesting to their mutual commitment status.

 "With implementation of the registry, Salt Lake City will help local businesses save time and money in the process of determining the nature of the relationships of their employees," Becker said.

 Mike Thompson, executive director of the gay rights advocacy group Equality Utah, said the substance of the city's registry is much more important than its name.

 "What I think is most significant is that Salt Lake City, as a municipality, has seen the value in recognizing all types of relationships," Thompson said.